benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P1.png)

-- P1 appears below a 'split by _relprop_' below a relationship.
+- P1 may appear below a 'split by _relprop_' below a relationship.
 The relationship may be wrapped by an 'L'
-- P1 appears below a 'split by _{pt/at/st}/< ett >_' below a query-start / relationship / path /  quantifier-input.
+- P1 may appear below a 'split by _{pt/at/st}/< ett >_' below a query-start / relationship / path /  quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛' or an 'L'

 - _relprop_ is a property of the relationship
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the P1 (in a previous filtering step) or right of the '→' entity

+- Optional:
+  - _per {et, et, ...}_ - a set, _S1_, of entity tags of typed/logical/untyped entities
+  - _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q249, Q250) typed/logical/untyped entities directly right of the aggregation

-- '→' / _et_ is a typed/logical/untyped entity
+- _n_ is a positive integer

+- _with min/max {et, et, ...}_ - a set, _S2_, of entity tags of typed/logical/untyped entities

+- _S1_ and _S2_ may not intersect

 _**Q262:** Any horse of the 3 colors of which the number of horses is maximal_